datatrail-jhu/04_githubbasics/scripts/01_github_script.md

 Along the bottom of every single page there is the "Help" button.
 Git Hub has a great help system in place - if you ever have a question about Git Hub, this should be your first point to search!

 Take some time now and look through the various help files, and see if any catch your eye.

-Git Hub recognizes that this can be an overwhelming process for new users, and as such have developed a mini tutorial to get you started with Git Hub.
-Go through this guide now and create your first repository!

-When you are done, you should have a repository that looks something like this.

-Take some time to explore around the repository - Check out your commit history so far.
-Here you can find all of the changes that have been made to the repository, and you can see who made the change, when they made the change, and provided you wrote an appropriate commit message, you can see why they made the change!
-It should look like similar to this.

-Once you've explored all of the options in the repository, go back to your user profile.
-It should look a little different from before.
-Now when you are on your profile you can see your latest repository created.
-For a complete listing of your repositories, click on the "Repositories" tab.

-Here you can see all of your repositories, a brief description, the time of the last edit, and along the right hand side, there is an activity graph, showing when and how many edits have been made on the repository.
-In the future we will be using GitHub within RStudio.
-However, it's important to know how to navigate the GitHub website, that repositories can be created directly on GitHub, and exactly how to do that.
-In conclusion, in this lesson we looked at Git Hub and its interface.
-We took a tour of the website and its interface.
-We customized your profile to give people some more information on who you are.
-We made our very first repository by following the Git Hub guide and explored the various options Git Hub provides for exploring repositories.